 Mid range budget

 Let’s get something straight. £35/£40 at home won’t get you a travel lodge. £35/£40 in Bangkok can get you a sweet ass hotel.
-I found a good load of the decent deals are kicking around the Pratunam area of Bangkok, which works out well seeing as thought it’s smack in the middle of the main tourist shopping areas (I’m talking malls, not markets).
+I found a ton of the decent deals kicking around the Pratunam area of Bangkok.
+This location is ideal as it’s smack in the middle of the main tourist shopping areas (I’m talking malls, not markets).

 My hotel of choice is the Centara Watergate Pavilion hotel.
 The Centara chain is pretty big news in Thailand, it has a good reputation amongst the Thais.
-Even better is that it’s right across a big set of crossroads from the Platinum malls (floors and floors of wholesale clothes, bags, shoes, you name it).
-The platinum mall has a large eatery floor at the top, with a fully vegan stand selling full meal for as little as 40 baht (80p give or take).
+Even better, is that it’s right across a big set of crossroads from the Platinum malls (floors and floors of wholesale clothes/bags/shoes/you name it).
+The platinum mall has a large eatery floor at the top, with a complete vegan stand selling full meals for as little as 40 baht (80p, give or take).

 Don’t be fooled by the mediocre entrance.
-Lifts take you up the large open lobbies, they sign you in with little purple glasses of deliciousness , and bell boys run around getting your bags to your room (the last time I was there they had some guy kicking about just to push the elevator button for me).
+Lifts take you up to large open lobbies, they sign you in with little purple glasses of deliciousness, and service has a premium feel to it.
 Rooms are bright, spacious, modern, clean and new feeling.
 Every time I stay at this place I can’t believe what I’m getting for my money!

 Superior room with breakfast – 2600 baht (about £52)

-The Shanghai Mansion Boutique hotel is located right in the middle of Bankok’s China town.
-The building is great fun, inspired by the building’s theatrical roots and the colours and stylish mood of 1930’s Shanghai.
-Coloured lanterns, big dark wood furniture and bird cages (don’t worry.. the birds in them are fake) decorate both the communal spaces and the rooms alike.
-Kimonos, satin slippers and in room spa services give us that wonderful stereotypical oriental feel that you want to find in such a big Asian city.
+The Shanghai Mansion Boutique hotel is located right in the middle of Bangkok’s China town.
+The architecture is great fun, inspired by the building’s theatrical roots, and the stylish mood of 1930’s Shanghai.
+Coloured lanterns, big dark wood furniture and bird cages (don’t worry, the birds in them are fake) decorate both the communal spaces and the rooms alike.
+Kimonos, satin slippers and in-room spa services give us that wonderful, stereotypical oriental feel that you want to find in a big Asian city.

-Location is wonderful for exploring the China town area and history, but be warned, it was nigh on impossible for me to find veggie food in the area (outside the hotel) when we were there (and that was with my Thai being strong enough to ask!).
-HOWEVER, take yourself there during the ‘Jay’ festival (vegetarian festival running around Sept/Oct depending on the year) and the place is teaming with vegan street food.
-It’s a Chinese religious festival, so it makes sense that the entire area converts to it during the duration.
+The location is wonderful for exploring the China town area and history.
+However, be warned, it was almost impossible for me to find veggie food in the area (outside the hotel).
+The exception to this would be if you decide to take yourself during the ‘Jay’ festival (vegetarian festival running around Sept/Oct depending on the year).
+At this time, China town is teaming with vegan street food.

-Saved my fave until last.
-The Banyan Tree luxury hotel is utter bliss.
-My main tip… book yourself a club or suite room.. just do it!
+I saved my favourite until last.
+The Banyan Tree luxury hotel is a lace not to be missed.
+My main tip. book yourself a club or suite room.
+Just do it!
 The club/suite guests get whisked away to their own check in lobby on arrival, get a separate dining area, complimentary food/drink on arrival, and pretty much everyone just trips over themselves to help you during your whole stay.